EllaTheCat/dopamine-2020/README.md

 Tasker is a popular android application that lets users write programs to run on their phone or tablet.
 AutoVoice is a Tasker plugin for speech-to-text.
 AutoTools is a Tasker plugin that provides "ssh".
-AutoShare lets you share (for example) a link from a movie later tonight provided by the TV EPG so you can play it on your PC.
+AutoShare lets you share (for example) a link from a TV EPG so you can play the show on your PC.

 ## File Watcher
 The file watcher watches the file "/dev/shm/$USER/i3/command".